referential-ai/boswell-test/README.md

 2. Add them to the `MODELS` list in the format `{"name": "Model-Name", "model_id": "provider/model-id"}`
 3. The model verification step will automatically filter out any models that aren't available

-## 💰 Cost and Performance Considerations
+## 📊 Performance Considerations

-Running a full Boswell Test across multiple models and domains can be resource-intensive:
+The Boswell Test framework is optimized for efficient operation with multiple models:

-- **API Costs**: A complete run with 20+ models across all domains can cost approximately $5-10 in OpenRouter credits
+- **Concurrent Processing**: Parallel execution of model verification, essay generation, and grading significantly reduces overall runtime
-- **Runtime**: With concurrency enabled, a full test run takes approximately 4-5 hours for all four domains with 20+ models
+- **Thread Safety**: Proper locking mechanisms prevent race conditions when updating shared data
-- **Resource Usage**: The framework is optimized for I/O-bound operations and efficiently manages multiple concurrent API calls
+- **Resource Management**: The framework is optimized for I/O-bound operations and efficiently manages multiple concurrent API calls
-- **Output Size**: Results are comprehensive, with a full run generating several megabytes of data artifacts
+- **Scalability**: Successfully tested with 20+ models running in parallel
-- **Token Usage**: A complete run with 20+ models generates over 5 million tokens across all domains
+- **Comprehensive Results**: A full run generates detailed analysis and visualizations for in-depth insights

-You can customize the test scope to reduce costs:
+You can customize the test scope for specific needs:
-- Run tests on a single domain instead of all domains
+- Run tests on a single domain for targeted analysis
-- Select a smaller subset of models to test
+- Select a specific subset of models to test
 - Use the `--skip-verification` flag to bypass the model verification step
-- Consider using more efficient models for testing routines
+- Leverage the caching system to avoid redundant API calls

 ## 📝 License